Filter Integrity Testing and Process Application

 - Filter wetting is non-uniform

-- Filter failed integrity because of deformation
+- Filter failed integrity due to deformation

 where,